 Why collect food scraps?

-Food scraps comprise about 20% of trash collected in Ramsey and Washington counties, by weight.
+Food scraps comprise about 20% of trash collected in Ramsey and Washington counties by weight.
 The counties are developing a new way to recover this material so that it can be converted back into soil, rather than becoming waste.
-Recovering food scraps from trash will help reach the state’s recycling goals and provide health, environmental and economic benefits to the community.
+Recovering food scraps from trash will provide health, environmental and economic benefits to the community.

 How will food scraps be collected?

-Food scrap bags are durable and compostable.
-They are thicker than compostable bags used at county drop-off sites or sold in retail stores or online, and are designed to withstand the journey in a garbage truck.
+Food scrap bags are thicker than compostable bags used at county drop-off sites or sold in retail stores or online, and are designed to withstand the journey in a garbage truck.
 The bags are also certified compostable, designed to eventually break down along with their contents.

 What is the timeline?

 How much does it cost to participate?

 Bags and program participation will be FREE to residents in Ramsey and Washington counties.

 How will the bags be distributed?

 Bag distribution will occur through an online ordering system with multi-lingual and call-in options available.